-Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill Lynch") and certain of the Underwriters have from time to time provided, and may continue to provide in the future, various investment banking, commercial banking and/or financial advisory services (including in the case of J.P.
-Morgan Securities Inc., the Agreement as more fully described in "Recent Developments -- Financings and Indebtedness") to the Company, the Operating Partnership and SPG, LP, for which customary compensation has been, and will be, received.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated ("Merrill Lynch") and certain of the Underwriters have from time to time provided, and may continue to provide in the future, various investment banking, commercial banking and/or financial advisory services to the Company, the Operating Partnership and SPG, LP, for which customary compensation has been, and will be, received.
 In connection with the Merger, the Company has agreed to pay Merrill Lynch a fee of approximately \$4 million for financial advisory services provided by Merrill Lynch to the Company and Morgan Stanley & Co.
 Incorporated ("Morgan Stanley") was paid a fee of approximately \$3.875 million by DRC for financial advisory services provided to DRC by Morgan Stanley.
 Morgan Guaranty Trust Company of New York, an affiliate of J.P.
 Morgan Securities Inc. and Union Bank of Switzerland, New York Branch, an affiliate of UBS Securities LLC are lead agents under the Credit Facility, and as such are receiving a portion of the net proceeds of the Offering in connection with amounts being repaid with respect thereto.